boyan-boyanov/property/README.md

 ## Logged in users access
 - All users access
-- Cars details page
-- Can reserve car
+- Add new offer
+- Edit own offers
+- Delete own offers
-- Create comments for cars
+- Create comments for properties
 - Personal profile page
-- Update own profile info
+- Update own profile with photo
+- Saving to favorites
-- History
+- Remove from favorites

-## Admin access
-- Logged in users
-- Add new car
-- Edit cars details
-- Delete cars

 # Technologies and stuff

 ## Frontend
 - HTML
-- Bootstrap
 - CSS
 - Fontawsome
-- Angular 13
-- Angular material
+- React 18.2.0

 ## Backend
 - Back4app

 To start the application install all dependecies for the client and the server with npm install.
-Start the server with npm start and than the client with ng s.
-Than navigate to http://localhost:4200 in the browser.
+Start the server with npm start.
+Than navigate to http://localhost:3000/ in the browser.